SAMMISolutions/docs/doc_posts/_components/core.md

 - **Interface Size**: Adjust the scaling for non-standard resolutions.
 - **Hide Help Boxes**: When enabled, hides the explanation boxes and (?) help indicators throughout the SAMMI UI.
 - **Show Button Borders**: Shows configured button borders inside the SAMMI Core UI.
 Deck Apps still receive and display the actual button border values even if this is turned off.
+- **Sidebar Min Columns**: Controls the minimum number of deck columns at which the left sidebar expands from compact to full mode.
+Default is `3`.
+Lower this value if you want the full sidebar to appear even at narrower window sizes.

 #### Other Settings
 - **Reset SAMMI**: Clears all active buttons and variables and reloads all decks.